 This method involves the passing of sound waves via the skin to reduce pain and promote natural healing in the body.
 The treatment has been widely researched and found to help treat the swelling of the tendons in the rotator cuff caused by abnormal calcium deposits.
 The therapy can help to promote shoulder functioning and lessen the pain.

 Other natural treatments

-There are other herbal treatments that have been known to treat rotator cuff tear.
-These include gelatin, ginger, willow, wild yam and devil’s claw.
-Turmeric has powerful anti-inflammatory compounds that can help to reduce inflammation.
-Alternatively, one can drink pineapple juice as it contains bromelain enzyme that can help to reduce swelling and reduce injuries in tissues.
+There are other herbal treatments that have been known to treat rotator cuff tears including gelatin, ginger, willow, wild yam, and devil’s claw.
+Turmeric also has powerful anti-inflammatory compounds that can help to reduce inflammation.
+Alternatively, one can drink pineapple juice as it contains a bromelain enzyme that can help reduce swelling and reduce injuries in tissues.

 While most of us may overlook the role played by the shoulder, a slight injury and pain in the shoulder can halt most of our daily activities.
 In case you experience injury in the rotator cuff, the above are the non-invasive, natural treatment methods to consider.